mAb-Engineers/Music-Assassin/README.md

 -- Spawning of GUI when seperator() of spleeter is used in the Desktop App -- When GUI is closed it shows error in the Desktop App

+#Version 0.1.1
+- Similar working as previous version
+- Extra samples added at both sides of each 1 minute section before sending to spleeter and removed later to increase accuracy of filtering
+- Added Remove Audio option that uses ffmpeg
+- Resolved error when GUI is closed by using root.protocol("WM_DELETE_WINDOW", on_closing) of Tkinter
+- Used while loop with root.mainloop() to make it possible to select many files at the same time